RodriguezMA8430/WHSTechNotes/journal.md

 4. Mechanical engineers typically need a bachelor's degree in mechanical engineering or mechanical engineering technologies.
 5. Mechanical engineers may earn graduate degrees in engineering or business administration to learn new technology, broaden their education, and enhance their project management skills.
 6. Mechanical engineers use computer science and technology to analyze and design subsystems, as well as to develop and test their prototypes.\
+# October 25th, 2024
+Ai greatly boosts efficiency and innovation in industries like healthcare, education, and transportation.
+In health care, it speeds up diagnises and personalizes tratments.
+In education, AI tailors learning experiences to each student, enchancing their progresss.
+In transportation, it improves traffic management and supports autonomous vehicles, making travel and more efficient.
+However, AI also brings risks.
+Job automation can lead to significant job losses as machines take over humans roles.
+Bias in algorithms can perpetuate existing inequalities if the data used is biased.
+Additionally, AI systems are target5s for cybersecurity threats, which can disrupot services and compromise sensitive information.
+Addresing these issues is crucial for the responsible development of AI.